Dale Shearer: 1980s

 He made his test début on the wing for Australia in 1986 against New Zealand at Carlaw Park in Auckland, scoring a try on debut.
 Though an injury suffered in the game saw him unavailable for the final two tests against New Zealand at the Sydney Cricket Ground and Lang Park in Brisbane.
 His good form for Manly, Queensland and Australia saw him selected on the 1986 Kangaroo Tour where he played 13 games on tour, including two tests against Great Britain and two against France, scoring 12 tries.
 He scored a record four tries in the second test against France in the last match of the tour, in a then record 52–0 win.

-Although played at either fullback or in the centres for Manly by Fulton, Shearer was picked on the wing for both Queensland and Australia in 1987, helping the Maroon's to regain the State of Origin shield from New South Wales, and in Australia's shock 6–13 loss to New Zealand at Lang Park.
+Although played at either fullback or in the centres for Manly by Fulton, Shearer was picked on the wing for both Queensland and Australia in 1987, helping the Maroons to regain the State of Origin shield from New South Wales, and in Australia's shock 6–13 loss to New Zealand at Lang Park.
 He was Manly's starting fullback in their 18-8 Winfield Cup grand final win over the Canberra Raiders in the last ever grand final played at the Sydney Cricket Ground in 1987.
 Manly had finished the season as minor premiers with a 20-5-1 record (which included a 12-game winning streak), with Shearer playing 20 games (14 at fullback and 6 in the centres) and scoring a career high 13 tries to be the club's leading try scorer for the season.
 Following the grand final victory he travelled with Manly to England for the 1987 World Club Challenge against the English champions, Wigan, at Central Park.